jeremyNg/introR/_episodes/03-variables.md

 ~~~
 {: R}
 In the above snippet, we did the following:
-1. Created a variable *numbers*, which was a vector of numbers
+1.Created a variable *numbers*, which was a vector of numbers
-2. Created a variable *average*, which is a function that calculates the average of a vector of numbers
+2.Created a variable *average*, which is a function that calculates the average of a vector of numbers
-3. Assigned the result of passing *numbers* through our function *average* to a new variable *result*
+3.Assigned the result of passing *numbers* through our function *average* to a new variable *result*

 ## Types of variables: Local vs. global variables
 There are two distinct types of variables -- local variables and global variables.
 To understand what is happening, consider the below snippets: